 Rotating your API key

-immediately while keeping the old one valid for a 24-hour grace window
+new key immediately while keeping the old one valid for a 24-hour

 When to rotate